thosgood/thosgood.github.io/content/blog/2019-09-05-day-convolution-part-3.md

     where $$よ\colon\mathcal{C}\to\widehat{\mathcal{C}}$$ is the Yoneda embedding.

-    This lets us state the powerful adage, that "representable functors generalise free modules.
+    This lets us state the powerful adage, that "representable functors generalise free modules".
 To see what this might mean, we state the co-Yoneda lemma applied to a representable functor, as well as a basic theorem about tensor products of free modules, and leave the drawing of connections between the two to the interested reader:

     $$\begin{aligned}
         \operatorname{Hom}_\mathcal{C}(-,c)\otimes_\mathcal{C}F &\cong F(c)\\
         R^n\otimes_R M &\cong M^n.
     \end{aligned}$$

-    Suggestive, right?
 - Geometric realisation of a simplicial set $$X$$ can also be expressed as a tensor product.
+If we write

+    $$\vert-\vert\colon\Delta\to\mathsf{Top}$$

-If we write $$\vert-\vert\colon\Delta\to\mathsf{Top}$$ to mean the functor that sends $$[n]$$ to the topological $$n$$-simplex, then we can write the geometric realisation $$\vert X\vert$$ of $$X$$ as
+    to mean the functor that sends $$[n]$$ to the topological $$n$$-simplex, then we can write the geometric realisation $$\vert X\vert$$ of $$X$$ as

     $$\vert X\vert\cong X\otimes_\Delta\vert-\vert.$$